 Oct.
 5, 2021 (7:30pm) African Americans in the Late 19th Century Capital District – Educator and actor Donald Hyman will present a multi-media program on the history of the African American community in the Capital District in late 19th century.
 The program will include an overview the community and its history as well as portrayals of three African Americans who helped weave the fabric of Capital Region history: Adam Blake jr., hotelier, entrepreneur, and community leader; Judge James Matthews, Albany Law School’s first African American graduate and the first African American judge in New York state; James Dickson, New Scotland native and general manager for the Slingerland family.

-[Change in Schedule!]
-April 14, 2020 (7:30pm) “Getting the Job Done: Construction, Builders, and Building Materials in the Upper Hudson and Mohawk Valleys, 1755-1765." - The French and Indian War transformed Albany and its surrounding area.
-The growth in the region included the construction of a number of large residences that followed the model of English “country seats.”
-Archaeologist Walter Wheeler will examine construction practices, materials acquisition, and labor sources used to construct these buildings.
+Nov.
+7, 2021 (2:00pm) “Getting the Job Done: Construction, Builders, and Building Materials in the Upper Hudson and Mohawk Valleys, 1755-1765" - The French and Indian War transformed Albany and its surrounding area.
+The growth in the region included the construction of large residences that followed the model of English “country seats.” architectural historian Walter Wheeler will examine construction practices, materials acquisition, and labor sources used to construct these buildings.